knkrn5/react-tailwind-layouts/README.md

 This project is a collection of different React + Tailwind CSS layouts.

-The layouts are designed to be responsive and to work well on different screen sizes.
+The layouts are designed to be responsive and to work well on different screen sizes and light-dark theme as well.

 The project uses the following technologies: